alexferrer/xplane_thermals/README.md

 UPDATE
 -----

+- (For Dev only) New PlotThermals.py program to plot the thermal map
-- First update for Python 3, working but still work in progress..
+- First update for Python 3, it Works! try it, report bugs
 - New branch for Python 3+ development (Work in process) :
 - https://forums.x-plane.org/index.php?/forums/topic/225976-xppython3-v312-now-available/
 - https://xppython3.readthedocs.io/en/stable/